marcelom/linux-sysadmin-interview-questions/README.md

 * Did you ever create RPM's, DEB's or solaris pkg's?
 * What does ```:(){ :|:& };:``` do on your system?
 * How do you catch a Linux signal on a script?
+  * trap in bash
+  * signal module in python
 * Can you catch a SIGKILL?
+  * no
 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
+  * selects the best = largest least essential process.
+All processes have an oom_score.
 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
 * What's a chroot jail?
+  * way to isolate a process from the rest of the system. root processes can break the jail.
 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
+  * lsof | grep dir
 * What's LD_PRELOAD and when it's used?
+  * instructs the dynamic linker to preload something. used for debugging programs
 * You ran a binary and nothing happened.
 How would you debug this?
+  * strace it
 * What are cgroups?
 Can you specify a scenario where you could use them?
+  * ? (limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes)

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>